pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">lock_time</td>
     <td> uint32</td>
     <td>
-    Lock time for the transaction.
-If not explicitly set, it sets to the last block height.
+    The lock time for the transaction.
+If not set, defaults to the last block height.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">validator_address</td>
     <td> string</td>
     <td>
-    Address of the validator to withdraw from.
+    The address of the validator to withdraw from.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">account_address</td>
     <td> string</td>
     <td>
-    Address of the account to withdraw to.
+    The address of the account to withdraw to.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">amount</td>
     <td> int64</td>
     <td>
-    Withdrawal amount in NanoPAC.
-It should be greater than 0.
+    The withdrawal amount in NanoPAC.
+Must be greater than 0.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">fee</td>
     <td> int64</td>
     <td>
-    Transaction fee in NanoPAC.
-If not explicitly set, it is calculated based on the amount.
+    The transaction fee in NanoPAC.
+If not set, it is set to the estimated fee.
     </td>
   </tr>
   <tr>
     <td class="fw-bold">memo</td>
     <td> string</td>
     <td>
-    Transaction memo.
+    A memo string for the transaction.
     </td>
   </tr>
   </tbody>